stabilityprotocol/stability/client/authorship/README.md

 Basic implementation of block-authoring logic.
+This is a modified version of the [sc-basic-authorship](https://github.com/paritytech/substrate/tree/master/client/basic-authorship) crate.
+Stability modified this because a stability validator only accepts transactions where the origin of these transactions pays fees in an accepted token for the given validator.

 # Example